s0ph0s-dog/werehouse/README.md

 # License

 ISC, like Redbean and Cosmopolitan.
+Code in the `lib/third_party` folder is from other places, and is subject to different license requirements.
+The original source is linked at the top of each module.